Inspiration

 Walking the derelict street in the village on Hirta is a must (the Museum resides at No. 3), as are visiting the seabird colonies.
 The gannets, puffins and fulmars, once caught for food in their thousands, now have the run of the place.

-Sailing here from Oban is a once in a lifetime adventure, and a passage takes in many of the other staggeringly beautiful Hebridean islands en route, each with its own individual charm and rich history.
+Sailing here from Oban or Mallaig is a once in a lifetime adventure, and a passage takes in many of the other staggeringly beautiful Hebridean islands en route, each with its own individual charm and rich history.

 More information on St Kilda